vedph/cadmus-migration-v2/docs/add.md

 ▶️ (4) **build a text tree**: this tree is built from a blank root node, having in a single branch descendant nodes corresponding to the merged ranges.
 The first range is child of the blank root node, and each following range is child of the previous one.

-Each node has a payload with this model:
+Each node has _payload_ data with this model:

 - range: the source merged range with its fragment ID(s).
+- type: an optional string representing a node type when required.
+- before EOL: true if node is appeared before a line end marker (LF) in the original text.
 - text: the text corresponding to this node.
 Initially this is equal to the source range's text, but it might be changed by filters.
-- features: a set of generic name=value pairs, where both are strings.
+- features: a set of generic name=value pairs, where both are strings, plus a source identifier (equal to or derived from the fragment ID).
 Duplicate names are allowed and represent arrays.
 Initially these are empty, but they are going to be used later.

 So the tree is: